Variable renewable energy: Solar power

 The impact of intermittency of solar-generated electricity will depend on the correlation of generation with demand.
 For example, solar thermal power plants such as Nevada Solar One are somewhat matched to summer peak loads in areas with significant cooling demands, such as the south-western United States.
 Thermal energy storage systems like the small Spanish Gemasolar Thermosolar Plant can improve the match between solar supply and local consumption.
 The improved capacity factor using thermal storage represents a decrease in maximum capacity, and extends the total time the system generates power.

 Run-of-the-river hydroelectricity

 In many countries new large dams are no longer being built, because of the environmental impact of reservoirs.
 Run of the river projects have continued to be built.
 The absence of a reservoir results in both seasonal and annual variations in electricity generated.

 Tidal power

 Tidal power is the most predictable of all the variable renewable energy sources.
 The tides reverse twice a day, but they are never intermittent, on the contrary they are completely reliable.
-Only 20 sites in the world have yet been identified as possible tidal power stations.